aadishv/aadishv.dev/src/content/posts/background.md

     href="https://github.com/aadishv/highstakes">public mirror</a
     > of my High Stakes code available.
     <p>
     Lead AI programmer for VEX AI Robotics Competition team 3151A for the High Stakes and Push Back seasons (up until the present).
-Led work on system design, involving a raining & running a custom computer vision model.
+Led work on system design, involving training & running a custom computer vision model.
 In total, designed and wrote over 8,000 lines of C++, Python, TypeScript, and shell.
     </p>
     <p>
     Today, I am exploring future-learning work for the team and pushing the state of the art in VEX, including